KomodoPlatform/developer-docs/docs/basic-docs/komodo-platform-overview/start-here/orientation.md

 The developer's app will send API requests to their Smart Chain's daemon to update the blockchain state and to take advantage of Komodo's default Fluidity modules.
 (Fluidity modules provide functionality similar to the "smart contracts" that are common on other platforms.
 However, we argue that Fluidity modules are dramatically more powerful.)

-For this developer, any programming language that can send API requests to the software daemon is compatible.
+For this developer, any programming language that is capable of sending API requests to the software daemon is compatible.

 #### An Advanced Fluidity Developer